b0r1ngx/virtual-assessment-of-text-answers-to-questions/README.md

 ## Virtual assessment of text answers to questions

 ### The goal of the project:
-Estimate an answer of a question, by some criteria, and output
+Assess an answer of a question, by some criteria, and output

-### One of the goal to define the field that we estimate:
+### One of the goal to define the field that we assess:
 We chose an exact science - Computer Science (Informatics, IT)

 ### Criteria for evaluation model: